nicholas-long/environment/zet/20231121064457/README.md

 - select a link to merge into
 - write to a temp file
 - call this script to merge the destination readme and the source readme into temp file
+- remove self references from resulting file
 - copy temp file to dest readme
 - set current document to point to dest readme
 - delete source directory
+- enrich to update all backlinks

 ```bash
 zet/20231121064457/merge-markdown-related-links zet/20231121064457/README.md zet/20230922214602/README.md